 7. University of Western Australia

-The University of Western Australia, which started its journey in 1911, was the sixth institution established in the country.
-Its main campus lies in the suburb of Crawley in Perth, the capital of Western Australia.
-Two other campuses are in the Perth suburb of Claremont and the port city of Albany.
-The public research university has earned the 77th spot in the QS World Rankings 2024.
+The University of Western Australia, which started its journey in 1911, was the sixth university established in Australia.
+Its main campus is in Crawley, a suburb of Perth, and it also has a secondary campus in Albany, Western Australia.
+UWA is ranked equal 77th in the QS World University Rankings 2027.

 We hope this article about the top universities in Australia with the Ph.D. in Data Science was helpful.
-Make sure also to check out our Study in Australia Page for learning opportunities in the country and the Available Programs for International Students for some of the currently open courses around the world!
+If you are interested, make sure also to check out our Study in Australia Page for learning opportunities in the country and the Available Programs for International Students!